FullStackForger/unity-analytics-demo/README.md

 Take a look at documentation below to see what comes next.

-To practice integration with Unity Analytics you can follow all steps detailed in below sub-section titled **Enabling tracking manualy**.
+To practice integration with Unity Analytics you can follow all steps detailed in below sub-section titled [Enabling tracking manualy][etc].

 To get the code from step 2 run bellow command from the console and scroll down the document to section titled **[Step 2: Game  Tracker][step2]**
 ```